 Inspired by several decades studying in martial arts halls led by women — as a martial arts in-residence student for four years at the Ja Shin Do Academy both in Boston, Massachusetts, and Santa Fe, New Mexico dojangs; the San Jose State University Kendo Club; and Pai Lum White Lotus Fist-Crane style in Albany, New York — Katherine set out to write about the experiences of women who train in warriors’ skills … and about Yamabuki in particular.
 Studying marital arts from the Korean, Japanese, and Chinese traditions helped prepare Katherine to write about Yamabuki’s journeys through these lands.

-In her undergraduate and masters degree work under the late Jon Bridgman and the late Imre Boba, she developed an appreciation for the different mentalities and mind-sets of people in other eras and other cultures–for the assumptions of 21st century Americans are very different from late 19th century Europeans, let alone people of other cultures in by-gone eras.
+In her undergraduate and masters degree work under the late Jon Bridgman and the late Imre Boba, Katherine developed an appreciation for the different mindsets of people in other eras and cultures; the assumptions of 21st-century Americans are very different from late 19th century Europeans, let alone peoples of other cultures in bygone eras.
 As H.P.
 Hartley writes, “The past is a foreign country: they do things differently there.”

-When she finds any additional free time, she pursues cooking authentic cajun food, studying advanced mathematics, trying to beat the computer at chess, and eating all the sushi she can find.
+When she finds any additional free time, Katherine pursues cooking authentic cajun food, studying advanced mathematics, trying to beat the computer at chess, and eating all the sushi she can find.